Nancy-Muthinzi/ip1-django/README.md

-Project Title
+# PHOTO GALLERY
-One Paragraph of project description goes here
+This is a personal gallery application that displays my photos for others to see.

-Getting Started
+## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Prerequisites
+### Prerequisites
 What things you need to install the software and how to install them

 Give examples